This function accepts input from slab() (a data.frame) along with a vector of

 depths(sp1) <- id ~ top + bottom

-# normalize horizon names: result is a factor
+# result is an ordered factor

 # generate table of ML horizonation